Euclid preparation. XCII. Controlling angular systematics in the Euclid spectroscopic galaxy sample: Formalism

 \subsection{Purity and completeness of a galaxy sample}

-The need for denser spectroscopic samples pushes us to go down in the S/N of the detected spectra.
-As such, a sample that is optimised for cosmology may still include a significant fraction of interlopers.
-The quality of the sample can be quantified through the concepts of `purity' and `completeness', following the definitions of \citepype.
+The need for denser spectroscopic samples pushes us to include galaxies that have redshifts based on spectra with low S/N. This means that a sample that is optimised for cosmology may still include a significant fraction of interlopers.
+The quality of the sample can be quantified through the concepts of purity and completeness, following the definitions of \citepype.

 The spectroscopic sample will consist of all sources for which: (i) a reliable redshift is provided by the data reduction pipeline; and (ii) it lies in the interval $[0.9,1.8]$.
 We call $\overline{n}_{\rm o}(z)$ the average density of such sample at redshift $z$.
 We define `sample purity' as the fraction of galaxies in the spectroscopic sample that: (i) are correct galaxies (their {\ha} line is detected and their redshift is correctly measured); and (ii) are target galaxies (their {\ha} line has a true flux $f\ge f_0$).
 The numerator of this quantity, which we call $\overline{n}_{\rm ot}$, can be formalised as